The following information is for the 2022 award year.

 - NCWIT will not notify the nominees, unless they are selected as the recipient.

-We request that your letter is no longer than one page and provides information on the nominee’s work with graduate student researchers.
+Letters requested from peers should be focused on the nominee’s research and mentoring work with graduate students, as well as their diversity efforts.
+We request that your signed letter is no longer than one page and provides information on the nominee’s work with graduate student researchers.
 Criteria for this award include diversity and inclusion of undergraduate researchers, particularly women, mentoring impact on student(s), research outcomes, and activities of student researchers, after graduation.
-One peer letter should be focused on the nominee’s research work and the other on their diversity efforts, so check with the nominator and focus on the area they are asking you to write about.
 If you were a student when you worked with the nominee, please indicate how your work with the nominee impacted your future and be certain it is clear that you are a past or present student.
-Your signed letter of recommendation must be submitted by the nominator by the October 25, 2021 11:59 p.m.
+Your signed letter of recommendation must be submitted by the nominator by the February 20, 2022 11:59 p.m.
 MDT deadline.

 Online Information About This NCWIT Project